hashicorp/hcp-terraform-operator/docs/faq.md

   - Additional technical improvements:

+    - More detailed logging
-    - better logging, as well as event messages for each Custom Resource;
+    - Controllers produce event messages for each Custom Resource

     - more Terraform Cloud features supported, more information [here](./features.md);